Election rounds are held each year, if required, in the following months:

 - Returning Officer Envelopes with voter identification details should be retained for several weeks after the declaration of results.
 (This is proof of who voted in case an election result is contested).

 - A vote is declared valid if the intention of the voter on the ballot paper is clear (i.e. a voter may list choices in numerical order (i.e. preferential voting) rather than placing crosses next to candidate names as requested - such a vote is valid

 - Abstentions from voting should be recorded (in a situation where a voter is asked to elect seven people and indicates only five choices, two abstentions should be recorded).

-- Please contact the Council and Committee Support Officer on extension (07) 373 57190 [prior to vote counting] for further advice if such an election is to be conducted.
+- Please contact the Head, Corporate Governance on (07) 373 57190 [prior to vote counting] for further advice if such an election is to be conducted.